ctrlaltdeleon/infinitygauntlet/books/cracking-the-code-interview-6th/ctci-5.md

 ### Interview Preparation Grid

 - Have 3 separate projects for each of the common questions.
-  - Challenges
+  - Challenges.
-  - Mistakes/Failures
+  - Mistakes/Failures.
-  - Enjoyed
+  - Enjoyed.
-  - Leadership
+  - Leadership.
-  - Conflicts
+  - Conflicts.
-  - What You'd Do Differently
+  - What You'd Do Differently.

 ### What Are Your Weaknesses?